-Many of our community members have reached out wondering if stimulus programs or unemployment will hurt their chances of becoming a legal permanent resident, U.S. Citizen, or losing their DACA status.
+Many of our community members have reached out wondering if COVID-19 stimulus money or unemployment will hurt their chances of becoming a legal permanent resident, U.S. Citizen, or losing their DACA status.
 The fear stems largely from the new “public charge” definition put forth by the Trump administration.
 Let’s take a look at each program:

 Unemployment and USCIS